kiaram2249/apcsa-freedom-project/tool/learning-log.md

         position.y -= speed * delta // decreasing the y-coordinate, making it move down
 ```

 * This script moves the sprite in the 2D space based on user input, using the arrow keys to control the movement.
-The speed of the movement is frame rate-independent, so the sprite moves consistently regardless of the system's performance.
+Also, the speed of the movement is frame rate-independent, so the sprite moves consistently regardless of the system's performance.

 **Takeaywas:**